 Fancy dress is often a requirement and the other guests are normally stuffed animals.

-Before kids, you probably didn’t waste too much time in the toilet.
+Before kids, you probably didn’t waste too much time in the bathroom.
 Business done.
 Out you go.
-But now… well, now “going to the toilet” means you can check the scores, read the news, text a mate and enjoy several minutes of solitude every day.
+But now … well, now “going to the toilet” means you can check the scores, read the news, text a mate and enjoy several minutes of solitude every day.

-Excitement revolves around your kids’ feats, not just your own.
+9. Excitement revolves around your kids’ feats, not just your own

 Sure, catching a barra is still as awesome as ever, but not as awesome as watching your son catch his first one.
 That overwhelming pride is indescribable.

 Even seeing your son wee on the lawn for the first time instead of in his nappy can bring an incredible sense of joy (and most likely a strong desire to share the news with your workmates the next day).